appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

  <figcaption align="center"><i>Appsmith Login Screen</i></figcaption>
  </figure>

-12. Follow these steps to log into the instance using admin credentials:
+12. Follow these steps to log into the instance using default root admin credentials:

  a.
 Username: `appsmith@example.com`